npctat2021/MINFLUX_NPC_Tracking/README.md

 ## Demo
-We made a script that demo the whole workflow with our uploaded sample data (in the data folder) and default parameters.
+We made a script that demo the whole workflow on the sample dataset (in the data folder) and with default parameters.

 #### Program: demo.m